Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Key Results

-\begin{remark}[Computations] Although $\lambda_{\infty}$ in \eqref{eq:lambda_inf} may not be achieved with a finite $L$, one can approximate $\lambda_{\infty}$ by finding the minimum value in $\{\lambda_1,\dots,\lambda_L\}$ in \eqref{eq:lambda_main}.
-Since $\lambda_\infty\leq \min\{\lambda_1, \dots,\lambda_L\},\forall L\in\mathbb{N}$, we have the sufficient stability condition which approximates the necessary and sufficient condition \eqref{eq:key} when $L$ is large.
-Actually, \eqref{eq:lambda_main} can be treated as a general spectral radius optimization problem of a product of non-negative matrices taken from a finite matrix set.
-In Fig.~\ref{fig:L}, we randomly construct the matrix set with $8$ non-negative $4$-by-$4$ matrices, and plot $\lambda_L$ as a function $L$ with $6$ different matrix set realizations.
-It can be observed that $\lambda_L$ may and may not monotonically decrease with the increasing $L$, and a small $L$ (e.g., $L=2$) can almost achieve the minimum value obtained by a large $L$, i.e., $\lambda_2 \approx \min\{\lambda_1,\lambda_2,\dots,\lambda_5\}$ in different cases. \end{remark}
+In Fig.~\ref{fig:L}, we randomly generate six matrix sets each consisting of eight non-negative $4$-by-$4$ matrices; for each matrix set, we plot $\lambda_L$ as the minimum $L$th root of the spectral radius of the $L$ matrix product, where each matrix is taken from the matrix set as in \eqref{eq:lambda_main}.
+It can be observed that $\lambda_L$ may and may not monotonically decrease with the increasing $L$, and a small $L$ (e.g., $L=2$) can almost achieve the minimum value obtained by a large $L$, i.e., $\lambda_2 \approx \min\{\lambda_1,\lambda_2,\dots,\lambda_5\}$ in different cases.
+In some cases, $\lambda_1=\lambda_2=\dots=\lambda_5$.